omnibenchmark/omnibus/README.md

 `~/virtenvs` will store the virtual environment.
 `~/soft` will store `Python-3.9.2`.
 `~/omb` is meant to store your benchmarks.
-The `omniformer` dependencies will be installed in the virtual environment.
+The `omnicaster` dependencies will be installed in the virtual environment.

 ## Define benchmark structure